Omarrichi/Studium/BuS Notes/Tutorial_03_English.md

 *Solution 5:*

+`/bin/sh` and `/usr/bin/sh` contain the same inode number.
+They both point to the same file therefore they are hard links.
+If `/bin/sh` is a symbolic link to `bash`, then the file associated with `/bin/sh` (inode 938819) contains a path to `/bin/bash`

 *Question 6:*

 What would `/usr/lib64` contain if it was a symbolic link to the directory `/usr/lib`?
 Is this possible with a hard link?

 *Solution 6:*

+If `/usr/lib64` is a symbolic link to `/usr/lib` , then the entry is also a file containing a path to `/usr/lib` This is not possible with a hard link.

 *Question 7:*

 Name one advantage of symbolic link over hard links and one advantage of hard links over symbolic links.

 *Solution 7:*

+Symbolic link allow link between folders and across partitions, that is not possible for hard links.
+Hard link don’t have the problem of broken links, if the file is deleted, and another hard links exists, the link will still be valid.
+With symbolic links, if the original file (inode) is deleted, all the other link will become “broken”.

 *Question 8:*